conterra/mapapps-hierarchicalsearch/README.md

 # Hierarchical Search
-The Hierarchical Search Bundle offers a widget for searching features via a drop-down menu based on attributed values.
+This bundle offers a widget for searching features with several drop-down menus in hierarchical organized objects, such as addresses (city > street > address point).
-The menus will be filled automaticaly based on the attribute ID and the previous user selections.
+Each menu is filled based on the previous user selection (for example all streets for the selected city are shown).

 ## Bundle Status
 [![devnet-bundle-snapshot](https://github.com/conterra/mapapps-hierarchicalsearch/actions/workflows/devnet-bundle-snapshot.yml/badge.svg)](https://github.com/conterra/mapapps-hierarchicalsearch/actions/workflows/devnet-bundle-snapshot.yml)